airdb/vuepress/zh/english/level3/unit3/part1/instruments.md

 Units of weight include kilograms and pounds, and units of length include centimeters and inches.

-There instruments are used to observe very large and very small objects.
+This instruments are used to observe very large and very small objects.

 Telescopes are used by astronomers, and microscopes are used by biologists and doctors.